 Logo for Piano Play It

-Home >> Piano Theory >> The Music Scale
+Home » Piano Theory » The Music Scale

-What's a scale?
+What's a musical scale?

-Why Bother Studying Scales?
+Why Bother Studying Musical Scales?

 1. First of all you need to know that popular music and most of the "Classical music" are both built out of scales.
 That means that when you start to study a new piece you you'd be able to find you way more quickly if you recognize its scale.
 You'll be familiar with the nature of the piece.

 2.Chords are made out of scales too.
 Every chord holds a hint to the scale from which it comes from.
-Knowing the scale will help us a great deal to know how the chord function in the music we're playing.
+Knowing the scale will help us a great deal to know how the chord unction in the music we're playing.

 3. Playing piano by ear - Knowing the scales along with a good musical intuition is the code to play melodies by ear.